Get a Free Test Now: GET STARTED

 9. Get to Know Your Team

-How can you expect to be successful in your sales management strategies if you do not know your team?
+How can you expect success in improving sales performance if you do not know your team?

-Knowing the team you are working with is an absolute necessity in the world of sales.
+Understanding the team you are working with is an absolute necessity in sales leadership development.
 Not only do you need to know the obvious things — your salespeople’s names and faces — you also need to take the time to get to know sales-specific things about them, including their:

 • Selling style